sbjs/sbjs.org/README.md

 Since we gave it the alias 'upstream', we can `git pull upstream master` to get the latest code.
 DO NOT PUSH to https://github.com/sbjs/sbjs.org.git - use a pull request.

-Issuing a `git remove -v` you should see:
+Issuing a `git remote -v` you should see:

     origin  https://github.com/USERNAME/sbjs.org (fetch)
     origin  https://github.com/USERNAME/sbjs.org (push)